IABTechLab/uid2docs/README.md

 ### UID2 Administrator

-The centralized service managing access to the distributed UID2 ecosystem.
+The centralized service managing access to the distributed UID2 System.

 #### Functions